-Cyprus is also home to the picturesque Troodos mountain range, now a Geopark, located in the centre of the island, standing tall at an altitude of almost 2,000m.
+Cyprus is also home to the picturesque Troodos Geopark, located in the centre of the island, standing tall at an altitude of almost 2,000m.
 Its highest peak is Mount Olympus where four ski slopes operate during the winter months.

-Thanks to Cyprus’ mild climate, one can enjoy nature, forest parks and reserves year-round.
+Thanks to Cyprus’ mild climate, one can enjoy nature, forest parks and nature reserves year-round.

 Cyprus hosts a multitude of cultural, music and sporting events throughout the year, along with the celebration of many religious festivals.

 Cypriots are well-known for their sincere and hospitable nature.
-The Cyprus cuisine, with Greek and Turkish influences, features lots of fresh fish, meat, beans, pulses and vegetables.
+The Cyprus cuisine, with Greek and Turkish influences, features a variety of fresh fish, meat, beans, pulses and vegetables.
 The traditional Cypriot Meze, similar to Tapas, is the best way to sample a large selection different dishes.

 Cyprus is also one of the world’s oldest vine-growing and wine-making regions, with a history that can be traced back nearly 6,000 years.
 There are currently more than 50 wineries on the island and the popular annual Limassol wine festival offers visitors the opportunity to sample some of Cyprus’ finest wines.